 JOY KREVES is a mixed media artist whose works explore the connections between language, psychology and landscape.
 She has been influenced by Dr. Glenn Albrecht's "New Language of the Earth" creation, and by Sister Miriam MacGillis' focus on connections between the health of the earth and of human communities.
 "Questions For a Tree", her interactive community project, was exhibited at The Tulpehaking Nature Center Galleries in Hamilton, NJ, as part of the "ROOTED" exhibition.
 That project spawned a performance salon of written works by various authors to be performed on Sunday, May 1st, 2016.
 Kreves has exhibited extensively at area galleries and museums and places like The D&R Greenway Land Trust in Princeton, NJ, .
 She exhibits with the Animal Architects artist group started and curated by Donna Payton, and will have work in their upcoming exhibition at the Monmouth Museum, NJ.
 Kreves works with bees that she has gilded, and moss which she has preserved and dyed.
 In April 2015 she had a solo exhibition of those works at A Space On Main Gallery in Cranbury, NJ., and May through November 2015 she had a solo exhibition of installations at the Tulpehaking Nature Center Galleries in Trenton, NJ.
-Recently she has been working on an interactive art installation/dinner event, "Craving Nature: The Feast", that will be held at the West Windsor Art Center this spring.
-Some of her artwork appears on a line of clothing in her online VIDA shop.
+Recently she has been working on "Craving Nature: The Feast Project", and the installation related to that project was shown at the West Windsor Art Center in the spring of 2017.
 Her art studio is in Ewing, NJ near the Delaware River.

 A native of Illinois, Kreves earned both Bachelor and Masters degrees in art from Illinois State University, then moved to NYC.
 While living there she exhibited her artwork, furthered her studies at The New School, and created sculptural stage sets as well as performed on violin in various performance events in art galleries around the city.
 After moving to New Jersey, she opened JOY KREVES FINE ART, an art gallery in Frenchtown, where for five years she showed works by many young artists from the NJ, Pa, and NY area.
 Kreves was a member of The Artists' Gallery in Lambertville for several years, where she showed her paintings and ceramic works.
 In September '10 Kreves had a major solo show at the Rider University Art Gallery in Lawrenceville, NJ, "Joy Kreves - Translating Nature".
 She currently is a member of New Hope Arts, The Arts Council of Princeton, The Hunterdon Museum, The Trenton Museum Society, The Creative Collective and The ART-iculators, a collaborative artist's group which she founded.
 She taught a mixed media art class, "Flying Dreams!
 Think Like a Bird" at the Bucks County Audubon Society in New Hope, Pa.